Denialsys/Python-stocks_buy_back_scrapper/README.md

-# stocks-buy-back-scrapper
+# Python-stocks_buy_back_scrapper

-Script for determining the available funds for stocks buy back
+Script for web scrapping the data from technistock, segregating the reports from a company